 There’s just so much to look at including the bridges and more.

-A fee is required to get in, but it’s definitely worth it when you see and you can even spend the night if you want a chance to enjoy the peaceful area after dark (or at sunrise).
+There is a fee to get in, but worth it when you spend the night for a chance to enjoy the peaceful area after dark (or at sunrise).

 - Is Mexico Safe for backpackers?

 - Things to do in Guanajuato